terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/ibm-catalog/sap-s4hana-bw4hana/README.md

 2. The 'ibmcloud_cos_service_credentials' variable requires a value in JSON format.
 This can be obtained using the instructions [here](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials)

 ### 2. SAP binaries required for installation and folder structure in IBM Cloud Object Storage bucket
-1. All binaries for HANA database and SAP solution (S/4HANA or BW/4HANA) must be uploaded to the IBM Cloud Object Storage Instance bucket in IBM Cloud before starting this deployment.
+1. All binaries for SAP HANA database and SAP Solution (S/4HANA or BW/4HANA) must be uploaded to the IBM Cloud Object Storage Instance bucket in IBM Cloud before starting this deployment.
-2. For example the binaries required for S/4HANA 2023 and BW/4HANA 2021 are listed [here](./docs/s4hana23_bw4hana21_binaries.md).
+2. For example the binaries required for SAP S/4HANA 2023 and SAP BW/4HANA 2021 are listed [here](./docs/s4hana23_bw4hana21_binaries.md).
 3. Example folder structure :
 ```
 S4HANA_2023